 At MWSL we recognise the importance of gaining valuable legal work experience and strive to provide an enjoyable yet challenging work experience scheme.

-In addition to our Summer Programme, we aim to support local schools and colleges.
+In addition to our Work Experience, we aim to support local schools and colleges.
 MWSL currently partners with Enabling Enterprise, an award winning social enterprise, that works with primary and secondary schools and with businesses to bring the world of work into the classroom through lesson-time projects, challenge days and inspiring visits to businesses.
-You can find out more about Enabling Enterprise by visiting their website at http://enablingenterprise.org.
+You can find out more about Enabling Enterprise by visiting their website at enablingenterprise.org.

 If you (or your school) would like further information on the programme, please contact Enabling Enterprise via their website.